 Today, there are around 75 countries in the world that have democracies of some kind.
 However, some countries have different systems of government:

 - Oligarchy.
 While democracies give power to the many, oligarchies give power to the few.
 It’s a system where a small number of people hold power, usually thanks to their wealth, social status, education or business interests.
 Power is often passed from one group to the next without the majority of the population voting.
+Some present day examples include Russia, Iran and Saudi Arabia.

 - Autocracy.
 In autocracies, a single person possesses absolute power to rule over the country.
 This ‘autocrat’ is often above the laws that apply to everyone else.
+For example, the North Korean dictatorship is currently the longest enduring autocratic regime post World War II.

 What are the benefits of democracy?

 - Protecting the interests of citizens.
 People get the chance to vote on the key issues affecting their country or can elect representatives to make these decisions.
+In the USA, the federal government allows members of each state to elect an official representative for their state to protect their interests at a higher government level.

 - Promoting equality.
 One principle of democracy is that all people are equal in the eyes of the law, and every person gets a vote.
+For example, Canada has a universal franchise decree in the Canadian Charter of Rights and Freedoms, which explicitly allows every citizen of Canada the right to vote in any Canadian election.

 - Preventing abuse of power.
 In democracies, people in authority are usually elected by people who vote them in.
 They are therefore responsible for carrying out the will of those who elected them.
 If they misuse their position, they won’t be re-elected.